 And the woman came to Saul and saw that he was severely troubled, and said to him, “Look, your maidservant has obeyed your voice, and I have put my life in my hands and heeded the words which you spoke to me.
 Now therefore, please, heed also the voice of your maidservant, and let me set a piece of bread before you; and eat, that you may have strength when you go on your way.”
 But he refused and said, “I will not eat.”
 So his servants, together with the woman, urged him; and he heeded their voice.
 Then he arose from the ground and sat on the bed.
 Now the woman had a fatted calf in the house, and she hastened to kill it.
 And she took flour and kneaded it, and baked unleavened bread from it.
 So she brought it before Saul and his servants, and they ate.
 Then they rose and went away that night.

 a.
-The woman came to Saul and saw that he was severely troubled: It’s a sad note when a practitioner of the occult comforts the King of Israel.
-But they were two of the same kind; each lived in rebellion to God, and each was under judgment from the Lord.
+The woman came to Saul and saw that he was severely troubled: It’s a sad note when a practitioner of the occult comforts the king of Israel.
+But they were two of the same kind; each lived in rebellion against God, and each was under judgment from the LORD.

 b.
-And they ate: The dinner Saul ate that night was like the last meal of a man on death row, waiting execution in the morning.
+And they ate: The dinner Saul ate that night was like the last meal of a man on death row, awaiting execution in the morning.